DDtKey/protect-endpoints/README.md

 `secure` allows you to include some checks in the macro based on function params.

-`type` allows you to use a custom type for the roles and permissions (then the middleware needs to be configured)
+`type` allows you to use a custom type for the roles and permissions (then the middleware needs to be configured).
+Take a look at an [enum-role example](./examples/enum-role/src/main.rs)

 ```rust,ignore
 use actix_web_grants::proc_macro::{has_role};